Billboard Music Award for Top Billboard 200 Artist

 This article lists the winners and nominees for the Billboard Music Award for Top Billboard 200 Artist: The award was first given out during the 1992 ceremony, but was retired the following year.
 The award returned in 2011 and since its conception.

-American singer-songwriter Taylor Swift has the most wins in this category with seven, Swift is also the most nominations artist with ten.
+Taylor Swift has the most wins in this category with seven, Swift also has the most nominations with ten.

 Winners and nominees

 Taylor Swift has won the award seven times.

 Winners are listed first and in bold.